 What are the details of the proposed sports facility?

 A new multi-purpose indoor sports complex would be built as a state-of-the-art tournament and training facility designed to support numerous sports programs.
-The flexible space will have the ability to be quickly and efficiently converted for a variety of indoor sports including track & field, volleyball, basketball, wrestling, gymnastics, roller derby, boxing, fencing, and weightlifting.
-Additionally, an ice sheet to accommodate hockey, figure skating, and other ice sports is also part of the ongoing study.
+The flexible space will have the ability to be quickly and efficiently converted for a variety of indoor sports including track & field, volleyball, basketball, wrestling, gymnastics, roller derby, boxing, fencing, weightlifting, and more.

 How much would the venue cost and how will it be paid for?

 The current construction cost is estimated at $42 million.
 A unique financing plan has been developed that brings together in partnership the the Public Facilities District (PFD), WA State, City of Spokane, Spokane County, and Hotel/Motel Association to fully fund the project.
 By utilizing an existing State sales tax rebate, lodging taxes, PFD reserves, , and a one-time contribution from the City of Spokane, the project will have the funds to construct and operate the facility without an increase in local taxes.